Stroke & Vascular Disorders

 Hemodynamic impact.
 The hemodynamic impact of a stenotic lesion depends on the reduction of bulk flow in the affected artery and, consequently, the reduction of perfusion in its vascular bed.
 From a clinical point of view, the patient may remain asymptomatic, may suffer from hypoperfusion symptoms, or may develop ischemic stroke.
 The appearance of clinical manifestations depends on factors such as metabolic needs of the concerned territory or competence of collateral circulation.

 The flow of fluids through a tubular entity such as a cerebral artery can be approximated by Poiseuille’s Law, which states that the flow depends on the viscosity of the fluid, the pressure gradient along the tube, the length of the tube, and the diameter of the tube.
 It is important to remember the strong impact of caliber variations, meaning, for instance, that reducing the tube’s diameter by half (50% stenosis) decreases the flow rate by 16-fold (r4).
-It remains challenging to quantify bulk arterial flow with sufficient accuracy for clinical application, despite the introduction of techniques like quantitative magnetic resonance angiography (32).
+Quantifying bulk arterial flow with sufficient accuracy for clinical application is challenging despite the introduction of techniques like quantitative magnetic resonance angiography (35).
+Novel imaging techniques, such as 4D flow MR imaging, are being developed to evaluate flow patterns and circulation but are not routinely used in clinical practice.
 Therefore, surrogate measurements, such as “degree of stenosis” (ie, the maximal reduction in vascular cross-sectional diameter caused by a lesion, typically expressed as a percentage), are used in clinical practice to estimate the severity of a stenotic lesion and to determine whether or not a revascularization procedure is indicated.

-Alternatively, the hemodynamic impact of a stenotic cerebrovascular lesion (as well as the effects of revascularization) can be estimated quantitatively or semi-quantitatively by a range of advanced imaging techniques that include computed tomography perfusion imaging, magnetic resonance perfusion imaging, and positron emission tomography (112; 70; 21).
+Perfusion imaging is now used routinely to evaluate for occlusive lesions as a surrogate for adequate blood flow to areas of the brain.
+The hemodynamic impact of a stenotic cerebrovascular lesion (as well as the effects of revascularization) can be estimated quantitatively or semi-quantitatively by a range of advanced imaging techniques that include computed tomography perfusion imaging, magnetic resonance perfusion imaging, and positron emission tomography (121; 78; 23).

 Emboligenicity.
 Stenotic lesions can also produce downstream ischemia by embolus formation.
-This phenomenon can occur already at non-flow-limiting degrees of stenosis.
-From a clinical point of view, the patient may remain asymptomatic (“silent emboli”) or develop neurologic impairment, depending on the location and size of the thromboembolic stroke.
+This phenomenon can occur even at non-flow-limiting degrees of stenosis.
+From a clinical point of view, the patient may remain asymptomatic (“silent emboli” but with radiographic evidence) or develop neurologic impairment, depending on the location and size of the thromboembolic stroke.

-As the lumen of the vessel decreases, there is a shift from laminar to turbulent flow.
-Turbulent flow is associated with disturbed hemostasis by increased platelet aggregation (ie, "white clot" formation), resulting in thrombo-emboli formation.
+As the vessel lumen decreases, there is a shift from laminar to turbulent flow.
+Turbulent flow is associated with disturbed hemostasis caused by increased platelet aggregation (ie, "white clot" formation), resulting in thromboemboli formation.
 As flow compromise progresses, turbulence intensifies, and downstream perfusion is reduced.
 This adds another dimension to the disturbance of hemostasis, hence, the risk for stroke: sluggish flow as a prethrombotic state (ie, "red clot" formation).
 Finally, occlusion is followed by the appearance of a stagnant column of flow distal to the lesion, with its consequent downstream hemodynamic compromise.

 The propensity of a stenotic lesion to generate thromboembolism also depends on its endothelial surface integrity, morphology (ie, composition), and stability.
-Lesions with smooth surface and endothelial integrity have comparatively little emboligenic potential.
+Lesions with a smooth surface and endothelial integrity have comparatively little emboligenic potential.
 Disruption of endothelial continuity results in exposure of the subendothelial thrombogenic surfaces, thereby, increasing the likelihood of thromboembolism.
+The major sources of emboli are secondary to carotid stenosis or from cardiac origin.

 Symptomatic carotid stenosis.
-The NASCET trail remains the most important study to guide decision-making (84).
-When the trial was terminated during interim analysis, 659 symptomatic patients with greater than 70% stenosis had been randomized to either a combination of medial management and carotid endarterectomy or to medical management alone.
+NASCET remains the most important North American trial to guide decision-making (93).
+When the trial was terminated during interim analysis, 659 symptomatic patients with more than 70% stenosis had been randomized to either a combination of medial management and carotid endarterectomy or to medical management alone.
 With 24 months of mean follow-up, ipsilateral strokes had occurred in 26% of the nonsurgical cohort, compared to 9% of patients who had undergone carotid endarterectomy.
-Statistically significant outcome benefits included stroke in any territory, major stroke, and major stroke or death from any cause.
-By 3 months following carotid endarterectomy, the benefits of carotid endarterectomy were evident.
-Perioperative morbidity and mortality were just under 6%.
-Subsequent meta-analyses of major symptomatic carotid stenosis trials (NASCET, ECST, and VASST) demonstrated marginal stroke prevention benefit of carotid endarterectomy for patients with 50% to 69% stenosis, equivalent outcomes compared to medical management for patients with mild stenosis (30% to 49%), and worse outcomes with surgery for patients with minimal stenosis (less than 30%) (84; 75; 07; 94).
+Patients who underwent carotid endarterectomy had a lower occurrence of stroke in any territory and major stroke or death from any cause, with perioperative morbidity and mortality of under 6%.
+Subsequent meta-analyses of major symptomatic carotid stenosis trials (NASCET, ECST, and Veterans Affairs Cooperative Studies Program Trial) demonstrated marginal stroke prevention benefit of carotid endarterectomy for patients with 50% to 69% stenosis, equivalent outcomes compared to medical management for patients with mild stenosis (30% to 49%), and worse outcomes with surgery for patients with minimal stenosis (less than 30%) (93; 84; 08; 101).

 Asymptomatic carotid stenosis.
-In the ACAS and the ACST trials, asymptomatic patients with greater than 60% carotid stenosis were randomized either to medical management combined with carotid endarterectomy or to medical management alone (06; 57).
-ACAS found a 5.9% absolute risk reduction in patients undergoing carotid endarterectomy (11% vs. 5.1%), and ACST similarly found a 5.4% absolute risk reduction in patients treated by carotid endarterectomy (11.8% vs. 6.4%).
-Of note, the benefits of surgery over medical management depend on a morbidity and mortality rate below 3% for carotid endarterectomy.
+In the ACAS and the ACST trials, asymptomatic patients with more than 60% carotid stenosis were randomized either to medical management combined with carotid endarterectomy or to medical management alone (07; 62).
+The ACAS investigators found a 5.9% absolute risk reduction in patients undergoing carotid endarterectomy (11% vs. 5.1%), and the ACST investigators similarly found a 5.4% absolute risk reduction in patients treated by carotid endarterectomy (11.8% vs. 6.4%).
+Of note, the benefits of surgery over medical management depend on a combined morbidity and mortality rate below 3% for carotid endarterectomy.

 Medical management.
-With the advent of statins, aggressive dyslipidemia treatment, and modern antiplatelet agents, there is ongoing debate whether the results of these pivotal trials remain valid.
-The CREST-2 is currently enrolling asymptomatic patients with greater than 70% stenosis to separately compare carotid endarterectomy to modern medical management alone and carotid artery balloon-dilatation in combination with stent placement to modern medical management alone (estimated study completion: December 2022) (59).
+With the advent of statins, aggressive dyslipidemia treatment, and modern antiplatelet agents, there is ongoing debate about whether the results of these pivotal trials remain valid.
+CREST-2 is currently enrolling asymptomatic patients with more than 70% stenosis to separately compare carotid endarterectomy to modern medical management alone and carotid artery balloon-dilatation in combination with stent placement to modern medical management alone (estimated study completion, February 2026) (65).

 The 30-day major adverse cardiovascular event rates reported by the various registries and studies of carotid artery stenting, organized chronologically by the year of publication, illustrate the continued decremental trend obs...